beanvalidation/beanvalidation.org/contribute/index.md

 author: Emmanuel Bernard
 ---

-Bean Validation 2.0 is currently under active development, so come and join to make the new revision happen!
+Bean Validation 2.0 was finalized in 2017 but it doesn't end here, come and join planning the new features of the next revision!

 We welcome your contributions of any sort: